School gunman had AR-15-style weapon, 600 rounds of ammo

 Central Visual and Performing Arts shares a building with another magnet school, Collegiate School of Medicine and Bioscience.
 Central has 383 students, Collegiate 336.

-Monday’s school shooting was the 40th this year resulting in injuries or death, according to a tally by Education Week — the most in any year since it began tracking shootings in 2018.
+It was the 40th school shooting this year resulting in injuries or death, according to a tally by Education Week — the most in any year since it began tracking shootings in 2018.
 The deadly attacks include the killings at Robb Elementary School in Uvalde, Texas, in May, when 19 children and two teachers died.
 Monday’s St. Louis shooting came on the same day a Michigan teenager pleaded guilty to terrorism and first-degree murder in a school shooting that killed four students in December 2021.

-Taniya Gholston said she was saved when the shooter’s gun jammed as he entered her classroom.
-“All I heard was two shots and he came in there with a gun,” the 16-year-old told the Post-Dispatch.
-“I was trying to run and I couldn’t run.
-Me and him made eye contact but I made it out because his gun got jammed.”

 The gunman pointed his weapon at Raymond Parks, a dance teacher at the school, but did not shoot him, Parks said.
-The kids in his class escaped outside and Parks tried to stop traffic and get someone to call the police.
+The kids in his class escaped outside and Parks stopped traffic and get someone to call the police.
 They came quickly.

 “You couldn’t have asked for better,” Parks said of the police response.

-Note: This story has been corrected to show that Alexzandria Bell was 15, not 16 as police had previously stated.
-Police also corrected the spelling of her first name.